Frequently Asked Questions

 How does "Double Counting" Courses work?

-A class used in the Baccalaureate Core (Bacc Core) may also be used to fulfill one requirement in the NR major requirements or area of specialization.
+A class used in the general education requirements (Baccalaureate Core or Core Ed depending on when you were admitted) may also be used to fulfill one requirement in the NR major requirements or area of specialization.
+The Student Advising Guide includes a list of classes that can be double counted so check there while planning your courses.
 Courses may also double count with a minor or double degree program depending on the chosen major/minor.
 Please check with your advisor if you are unsure about a course double-counting in your program.
 No courses can be double counted within the NR major requirements and specialization.

 Do I have to meet the prerequisites for a course?

 Students are responsible for taking prerequisite classes or obtaining the consent of the instructor to bypass the prerequisite.
 Prerequisites provide the necessary background for specific courses but not all prerequisites are enforced.
 Students are encouraged to carefully review course requirements in the General Catalog and Schedule of Classes and plan ahead in order to meet class prerequisites and class standing or major restrictions.
-If you feel you have met the course prerequisites through other coursework or professional work you can contact the instructor to request an override.
-Let the instructor know the course, institution, grade and term that the prerequisite was met along with a completed Registration Override Permission Form.
+If you feel you have met the course prerequisites through other coursework or professional work you can contact the department to request a prerequisite override.
+Check the NR Student Advising Guide for links to online override request forms from departments and be prepared to include the course number, grade, term taken and a syllabus for classes that you feel meet the prerequisite requirement.

 Are internships required?